playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaActions.md

 @[echo-action](code/ScalaActions.scala)

 An action returns a `play.api.mvc.Result` value, representing the HTTP response to send to the web client.
 In this example `Ok` constructs a **200 OK** response containing a **text/plain** response body.
+For more examples of HTTP responses see [`play.api.mvc.Result` methods](api/scala/play/api/mvc/Results.html#values).

 ## Building an Action